logo

 Rating AgencyRating

 MassMutual Ascend Life Insurance Company has managed to maintain decent ratings for many years.
 It is considered to be strong and stable financially.
-In 2022, the company paid out nearly $7 billion in claims.
-As of year-end 2022, some of the other financial highlights for MassMutual Ascend Life Insurance Company include its:
+In 2023, the company paid out over $9 billion in benefits and claims.
+As of year-end 2023, some of the other financial highlights for MassMutual Ascend Life Insurance Company include its:

-• $39 billion in US sales / direct written premium
+• $39 billion in total sales / direct written premium

 Conclusion